9 Apple TV tips for new users

 If you have full-size HomePods, you can use the smart speakers to create a home theater sound system.
 Alternatively, if you only have a HomePod Mini, you can stream your Apple TV's audio through the speaker for improved sound.

-There's a few different ways of getting the home theater feature working, but here's the gist: You'll need an Apple TV 4K, one or two of the bigger HomePod model.
+There's a few different ways of getting the home theater feature working, but here's the gist: You'll need an Apple TV 4K, and one or two of the bigger HomePod models.

 Make sure the HomePod and Apple TV are located in the same room in the Home app on your iPhone or iPad.
 If you have two HomePod speakers you want to use as a stereo pair, you'll need to create that pair before assigning them to the same room as your TV.